jcbendernh/copilot-chat-history-fabric/README.md

-# Copilot Conversation Chat History
+# Copilot Studio Agents - Conversation Chat History using Microsoft Fabric

 ## Overview
 For many Copilot Studio makers and administrators, pulling conversation transcript data from Dataverse and navigating Application Insights and Azure Log Analytics can be challenging.